-21 Nov The Duties and Responsibilities of a Caregiver
+21 Nov What are the Duties and Responsibilities of a Caregiver?

 Senior individuals need assistance to go through daily activities such as preparing and eating meals, bathing, laundry, shopping, and more.
 However, they also need companionship, support, and special care depending on their health condition.